Cancel anytime

 Bid-Ask Spread

-GSIG's bid-ask spread is usually tight, indicating good liquidity for most investors.
+GSIG's bid-ask spread is typically tight, indicating relatively low trading costs.

 Market Dynamics